Skip to main content

 Backend (api repo):

-Create /auth/login and /auth/signup endpoints that validate credentials and
+- /auth/login and /auth/signup endpoints

 Acceptance Criteria: